BiDAlab/TypeNet/README.md

 To generate impostor scores, for each enrolled subject we choose one test sample from each remaining subject.
 We define *k* as the number of enrolled subjects.
 In our experiments, we vary *k* in the range 100 ≤ *k* ≤ *K*, where *K* = 100,000 for the desktop TypeNet models and *K* = 30,000 for the mobile ones.
 Therefore each subject has 5 genuine scores and *k*-1 impostor scores.

 #### FILES FORMAT
-+ .npy files: the matrix that contains the embedding vectors of dimensions (Subject, Session, Embedding vector).
++ .npy files: a matrix that contains the embedding vectors of dimensions (Subject, Session, Embedding vector).

   + Subject index: from 0 to 100000 for desktop and from 0 to 30000 for mobile.